Rupnagar: Indus Valley civilization

-S. Hari Singh Rais of Sialba conquered Ropar in 1763 A.D. and established his state.
-His son Charat Singh made Ropar capital of the state.

 Geography

 Rupnagar is located at 30.97°N 76.53°E. It has an average elevation of 260 m.
 The town lies on the bank of Satluj River and the Shivalik hill range spreads along the opposite bank of the river.

 Climate

 The climate of Rupnagar is characterized by general dryness (except in the south west monsoon season), a hot summer and a cold winter.
 The year may be divided into four seasons.
 The period from about middle of November to February is the cold season.
 This is followed by the summer season from March to about the end of June.
 The south-west monsoon season commences late in June and continues up to about middle of September.
 The period from mid September to the middle of November constitutes the post-monsoon or transition season.
 The temperature ranges from a minimum of 1 C in winter to 47 C in summer.
 May and June are generally the hottest months and December and January are the coldest months.
 Relative humidity is high, averaging about 70% during monsoon.
 The average annual rainfall in the district is 1030mm.
 About 78% of the annual rainfall is received during June through September.